comfy/comfy-blog/README.md

 You should also find view templates in `/app/views/blog` folder.
 Feel free to adjust them as you see fit.

+## Upgrading

+### Upgrading to v 1.15 from earlier versions

+If you're upgrading to v 1.15, you should review the upgrade procedure for ComfortableMexicanSofa

 ---

 Copyright 2009-2014 Oleg Khabarov